Does genital cosmetic surgery damage the hymen?

 Making an Informed Decision in Genital Aesthetics

-A Safe Approach to Genital Aesthetics
+Safe Approach in Genital Aesthetics